Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 ### Queries

-When datasets are created in the dataset manager, the Cosmo Tech API will automatically import their data in a _twin graph_ resource, stored in a RedisGraph database.
+When datasets are created in the dataset manager (e.g. with the Cosmo Tech API), most import scripts will write their data in a _twin graph_ resource, stored in a RedisGraph database.
 These data can then be queried with the [Cypher query language](https://neo4j.com/docs/getting-started/cypher-intro/).
 In order to display indicators in the dataset manager, **you have to provide the list of cypher queries to use**.

-Configuration for these queries must be defined with the key [workspace].webApp.options.datasetManager.queries.
+Configuration for these queries must be defined with the key `[workspace].webApp.options.datasetManager.queries`.
 The value for this field must be an **array of objects**, where each object represents one query, with the following fields: